dnknth/snips-alarm/README.md

 For site-specific settings, add a section with the site name, e.g. `[bedroom]` and custom options.
 The section name must conincide with Snips' vocabulary.
 If a room is unknown, you'll hear an error message with the correct room name.
-For each site section, a `site_id` option is required, providing the ID that is used in the `bind` directive of `/etc/snips/toml` for that site.
+For each site section, a `site_id` option is required, matching the ID in the `bind` directive of `/etc/snips.toml` for that site.

 ## Usage